MarkY-LunarG/LunarGlobe/README.md

 ## History

-LunarGravity started out as a remodelling of the [LunarG Cube demo source](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/cube).
+LunarGlobe started out as a remodelling of the
+[LunarG Cube demo source](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/cube).
 It is now split into a library and applications.
-The "gravity_cube" application is very similar in behavior to the original LunarG Cube demo.
+The "globe_cube" application is very similar in behavior to the original LunarG Cube demo.

 ## Applications